datastax/pulsar-helm-chart/README.md

 It will be automatically configured to connect to the Pulsar cluster.

 By default, the admin console has authentication disabled.
-You can enabled authentication with these settings:
+You can enable authentication with these settings:

 ```
 pulsarAdminConsole: